zhangh12/random-bamboo/README.md

 ```
 bamboo --pred test --bam ./path --out rb
 ```
 `RB` will parse the meaning of `--bam` automatically.
-The feature is useful as we can run `RB` on multiple unparallelizable nodes, each with option `--nthread` enabled, and then all outputed `bam` files are used together in prediction.
+The feature is useful as we can run `RB` on multiple unparallelizable nodes, each with option `--nthread` enabled and different random seed set by `--seed`, and then all outputed `bam` files are used together in prediction.

 **NOTE** The prediction results are saved in `prd` file.